mlmldata2020/course-notes/software-installation/README.md

 On the first day of class, we will go through the Software Carpentry <a href="http://swcarpentry.github.io/shell-novice/">Unix shell tutorial</a>.
 Software Carpentry is an organization that develops lessons and workshops to teach skills in research computing.

 You need to download some files to follow this lesson.
-To prepare for this lesson, follow the three steps listed at the beginning of the setup instructions <a href="http://swcarpentry.github.io/shell-novice/setup.html"> setup instructions </a>.
+To prepare for this lesson, follow the three steps listed at the beginning of the <a href="http://swcarpentry.github.io/shell-novice/setup.html"> setup instructions </a>.